dariovas/dai-lab-http-infrastructure/README.md

 ## Static Web Server
 A static web server has been deployed.

-It provides a static web site accessible thought this URL : http://localhost
+It provides a static website accessible through this URL : http://localhost

 The configuration files can be found in the folder [staticWebServer](./staticWebServer).